jbfavre/trafficserver/doc/developer-guide/internal-libraries/ArgParser.en.rst

 Usage
 +++++

 The usage of the ArgParser is straightforward.
-An :code:`ArgParser` instance is created.
-Commands and options are then added to this instance, along with details including ENV variable, arguments expected, etc. The method :code:`parse(argv)` is called, passing the :code:`argv` from the command line (:code:`main` function arguments).
-An object containing the parsed command line information will be returned.
+The user is expected to create an ArgParser for the program.
+Commands and options can be added to the parser with details including ENV variable, arguments expected, etc. After a single method :code:`parse(argv)` is called, An object containing all information and parsed arguments available to use will be returned.

 Create a parser
 ---------------